TheLogicMaster/ESP-Smart-Display/README.md

 * **Arduino OTA:** This is really only useful for LAN based development, since it doesn't want to flash the FS binary directly over the existing filesystem, presumably, since it complains of not having enough space.
 * **Web Server Caching:** Files are cached based on dashboard version, so if you are modifying and testing the dashboard, you may want to disable this.
-This is disabled by default.
 * **Double Buffering:** The PxMatrix library supports using two buffers, with one being the actively rendered buffer and the other being the one being drawn to.
 This prevents partial renderings of content until the entire screen is done drawing.
 The downside is that twice as much memory is used for display buffers.
 This is enabled by default.